The Committee consisted of the following Members:

 I want briefly to add my voice and that of my party on new clause 4.
 I know that the Minister will agree that we need continually to reassure consumers that their data are securely and robustly protected in the course of this roll-out.
 I know that he will agree how important it is to ensure that meters currently installed are always to the highest specification of function and data security.

-The Minister will also be concerned—like, I am sure, everybody else in the room—about the evidence that was taken that smart meter network is being installed before its requirements as an internet-connected energy system had been fully determined.
+The Minister will also be concerned—like, I am sure, everybody else in the room—about the evidence that was taken that the smart meter network is being installed before its requirements as an internet-connected energy system have been fully determined.
 We would expect—I know that the Minister will feel this—that the Minister would do everything in his power to ensure that consumers are best protected amid this roll-out.

 I impress on the Minister and remind him of the concerns raised in March 2016 in the Financial Times that GCHQ had intervened in smart meter security, claiming that the agency had discovered glaring loopholes in meter design.
 As we move forward with these considerations, I want to impress those concerns on the Minister.